TOSIT-IO/TDP/CONTRIBUTING.md

 ### Requesting changes

-Expression your opinions and desires is encouraged to influence the work on TDP.
+Expressing your opinions and desires is encouraged to influence the work on TDP.
 You can submit new issues on GitHub and upvote existing features.

 ### Bugs